 U.S. Assistance to Malta

 The U.S. foreign assistance to Malta currently provides International Military Education & Training (IMET) funding and has in the past included foreign military financing (FMF) grants and other defense assistance allowing for the acquisition of U.S. security related equipment, services and training.
-Under a refugee resettlement program, almost 1000 third-country migrants have been resettled to the United States from Malta since the resettlement program began in 2007.
+Under a refugee resettlement program, over 1100 third-country migrants have been resettled to the United States from Malta since the resettlement program began in 2007.

 Bilateral Economic Relations

 The United States has been supportive of Malta's campaign to attract private investment.
 A number of U.S. companies are operating in Malta.
 These include major hotels, light manufacturing and repair facilities, pharmaceutical and medical supply firms, and some offices servicing local and regional operations.
 In an effort to boost trade relations, the United States and Malta signed a double taxation agreement in 2008, which came into force in 2011.
 Malta joined the Visa Waiver Program in 2008.
 This program allows citizens of certain countries to travel to the United States visa-free for tourist and business purposes for stays under 90 days.